RCIC-UCI-Public/website-rcic/docs/source/help/tickets.rst

 :bluelight:`Cluster Problems`
 -----------------------------

-When reporting errors related to SLURM, allocation quotas, software errors, please include the following:
+When reporting errors related to Slurm, allocation quotas, software errors, please include the following:

-* SLURM job ID
+* Slurm job ID
 * Node  where you see the issue (output of ``hostname`` command).
 * Your working directory  (output of ``pwd`` command)
-* Full path to the  files that you reference (SLURM submit script, output/input/error files, your own scripts, etc).
+* Full path to the  files that you reference (Slurm submit script, output/input/error files, your own scripts, etc).
   :red:`do not attach multiple files to your ticket`.
 Providing a path gives us much better access to the files.